 I (Salimi) loved the participant experience.
 I could see that it would make a huge difference to the current experience we were providing our participants.
 I think, in the past six weeks or something like that, we have been proven right on this assumption.
 We've asked those 150 to 200 people who are currently using it what they think about Disco, and every single one of them said that onboarding was easy and the platform is easy to use.
 They even give us feedback on the live sessions that we run.
 We focus on the participants first and make sure they're having a great experience with Disco.

 What about you and your staff?
 Can you quantify the time saved on operational and administrative tasks by using Disco?

 I (Rogowski) would estimate that it would roughly save — at a minimum — 50% of my time, maybe even more up to 70%.
 I don't have to respond to individual requests anymore, because I can always forward to a specific point in the Disco platform.

 A “wow moment” for me with Disco is the ability to duplicate courses.
 I can take the rough structure and adapt or tweak a little bit, but being able to duplicate that rough structure is also a great time saver.

 That's huge.
 How has Disco enhanced the member experience?
 Give us three ways.

-By bringing communication, interaction, and engagement to the forefront, learning becomes so much more than just a collection of knowledge — it becomes a supportive, inclusive practice backed by a community of like-minded individuals.
+By bringing communication, interaction, and engagement to the forefront, learning becomes so much more than just a collection of knowledge — it becomes a supportive, inclusive practice backed by a deep understanding and community of like-minded individuals.